padraic/mutagenesis/README.markdown

 changed.
 Here's a quick exerpt of a mutation test run with escaped mutants (containing the first escaped example - the remainder are omitted for brevity).

-    MutateMe 0.5: Mutation Testing for PHP
+    Mutagenesis 0.5: Mutation Testing for PHP

     All initial checks successful!
 The mutagenic slime has been activated.